namanjain300/adhoc_nw_notes/Day 10.md

 * start
 * stop

-Remove all the images of contauners
+Remove all the images of containers
 ```
 docker rmi DOCKER_IMAGE_
 ```